cdli-gh/blog/_blog/gsoc20/design_integration/posts/10_eval2.md

 - [x] Achieve WCAG-A accessibility

 ## Difficulties
-Understood core concepts of cakePhp and importance of Helpers
+ Code repetetion and confusion with the core concepts of php were quite bothering at first but now I understood core concepts of cakePhp and importance of Helpers

 ## Plan update
 I completed all the tasks mentioned in my proposal, for the third phase I'll be working on the following: